 The DPA is a very useful piece of legislation when it comes to how organisations should process, handle and store details of criminal records.

-According the 1998 Data Protection Act, personal information is any data that relates to a living individual who can be identified from those data.
+According to the Data Protection Act 1998, personal information is any data that relates to a living individual who can be identified from that data.
 Information is also ‘personal’ if a ‘data controller’ either already has, or is likely to secure information that can be merged to identify an individual.
 For example, just having someone’s name often cannot identify a specific individual, but once it is possible to match a specific name with a postcode, telephone number or National Insurance number, the information would become ‘personal’.

 Personal information also includes any expression of opinion about an individual and any indication of the intentions of an organisation holding data, or any other person, in respect of that individual.
 In other words, what a professional thinks about a service user and what they recommend in respect of that individual service user is personal data once it is recorded.